TbsJah/ioBroker.luxtronik2-controller/README.md

 Innovations in this version: The luxtronik2-controller natively integrates TCP communication (Port 8888 / 8889) and does not rely on external libraries.
 Additionally, controlling macros, a logic for compressor protection, and automated datapoint management were implemented.

-## Features
+### Features

-- Native TCP communication: Direct connection to the heat pump without additional overhead.
+- **Native TCP Communication:** Direct connection to the heat pump without any additional overhead.

-- Compressor protection (Cycle optimization): Combining heating and domestic hot water cycles to reduce compressor starts.
+- **Compressor Protection (Cycle Optimization):** Intelligent merging of heating and domestic hot water (DHW) cycles to significantly reduce compressor starts.
+- **Dynamic HUP Control:** Automatic voltage adjustment of the heating circulation pump (HUP) based on the flow and return temperature spread for maximum efficiency.

-- Integrated actions (Macros): Predefined control logics for forced heating, hot water requests, and the circulation pump (ZIP) incl. automatic fallback to default values.
+- **Integrated Actions (Macros):** Pre-defined control logic for forced heating, DHW requests, and the circulation pump (ZIP) – including an automatic fallback to safe default values.
+- **Demand-Driven Circulation (ZIP):** Control your circulation pump via existing ioBroker motion sensors or directly via external actuators (e.g., Shelly) – entirely without hardware modifications to the heat pump.

-- Custom datapoints: Measured values (Index 3004) and parameters (Index 3003) can be added via the adapter configuration.
-Unix timestamps are formatted automatically.
+- **Custom Datapoints:** Measured values (Index 3004) and parameters (Index 3003) can be flexibly added via the adapter configuration.
+Unix timestamps are automatically parsed into human-readable formats.
+- **Extended Status Texts & Calculations:** Live calculation of temperature spread, thermal energy, and detailed text outputs of current system states (including offsets, frost protection, and cooling status).
+- **Intelligent Notification System:** Send error codes and critical shutdowns (like flow rate issues) directly to Telegram or the ioBroker notification system – complete with cooldown spam protection.
+- **Automated DTA Backup:** Scheduled downloads of DTA diagnostic logs directly from the heat pump to your ioBroker storage for easy analysis (e.g., in OpenDTA).

-- Automatic object management: Deselected or deleted datapoints and empty folder structures are automatically removed from ioBroker upon an adapter restart.
+- **Automatic Object Management:** Deselected or deleted datapoints, as well as empty folder structures, are automatically and cleanly removed from ioBroker upon an adapter restart.

-- Notification system: Heat pump error codes can be sent directly to Telegram or the ioBroker notification system.

-- Motion detector coupling: Option for demand-driven activation of the circulation pump via existing ioBroker motion sensors.
+- **Broad Compatibility:** Full support for older (V2.x) and newer (V3.x) firmware generations (e.g., Alpha Innotec, Novelan) utilizing dynamic scaling factors.

 ## ⚠️ Warning